6 ways to make your tiny apartment feel huge, according to experts

 How to make your tiny apartment feel big

 1Be intentional with your paint choices

 If it’s within the terms of your lease agreement, painting your place will help to give the illusion of larger space.
 According to Vivien Torres, a Havenly staff designer, while it might be best to use light colors to help create a feeling of openness, it doesn’t mean you should ignore dark hues altogether.

-2Utilize hidden storage furniture.
+2Utilize duel-purpose furniture.

 If there was ever a time to summon your inner neat freak, it’s when you move in a tiny apartment.
 Too much clutter is never a good thing, but the problem will be magnified when space is limited.

 5Use glass or other reflective materials.

-10 Use your walls wisely.
+6 Use your walls wisely.

 Tiny apartments may not have the roomy feel of a sprawling estate, but with smart decoration decisions, they can give off the appearance of being larger with enough charm to make up for the difference in size.
 For instance, you can take advantage of your vertical wall space to visually bring height into your space.